heading 1

 Lab Leader: Anthony Acciavatti

-Sarthak Arora ❍ Stephen Baker ❍ Sarah Bergmann ❍ Maciej Boni ❍ Markley Boyer ❍ Ariel Chamberlain ❍ Nikhil Raj Deep ❍ Claire Gorman ❍ Aaron Hirsh ❍ James Smoot ❍ Michael Warner ❍
+Sarthak Arora ❍ Sarah Bergmann ❍ Markley Boyer ❍ Ariel Chamberlain ❍ Nikhil Raj Deep ❍ Claire Gorman ❍ Aaron Hirsh ❍ James Smoot ❍ Michael Warner ❍

-This multi-disciplinary project takes a two-pronged approach.
+This multi-disciplinary project takes a two-prong approach.
 First, developing new methods of measuring and mapping naalas is crucial.
-This will involve not only mapping and categorizing the spectrum of morphologies of naalas across the basin, but also documenting adjoining land parcels and mapping larger catchment areas.
+This will involve mapping and categorizing the spectrum of morphologies of naalas across the basin, but also documenting adjoining land parcels and mapping larger catchment areas.
 From this mapping we will compile a taxonomy of naala types in the states of Uttarakhand and Uttar Pradesh.
-From this taxonomy we will identify six naalas that confront many of the issues facing the Ganga basin in terms of pollution abatement and rejuvenation.
+From this taxonomy we will identify five naalas that confront many of the issues facing the Ganga basin in terms of pollution abatement and rejuvenation.
 Second, building on the mapping techniques and the categories, we will then develop new prototypes for how and where to develop new forms of civic infrastructure along a naala.
 These infrastructures must incorporate the dynamism of the monsoons and development pressures facing second and third tier cities across the basin.
-They might include, but are not limited to, new parks, bioswales, green bridges, and constructed wetlands.
-For this project, we have brought together participants with expertise in hydraulic engineering, soil science, GIS (particularly with experience in riparian systems), permaculturalists with familiarity with bioswales and wetlands, anthropologists, and machine learning engineers.
+They might include, but are not limited to, new parks and bioswales or incorporating agriculture and bioremediation.

 Coastal Wetland Forests